pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 | Requesting a Service | service\_template\_provision\_request | service\_template\_provision\_task |
 | Migrating a VM       | vm\_migrate\_request | vm\_migrate\_task |

+### Approval
+_Requests_ generally need to be approved before the Task is created.
+Admin-level users can auto-approve their own requests, while non-admin users sometimes need the request explicitly approved, depending on the Automation Request type.

+The most common Automation operation that non-admin users frequently perform is to provision a VM, and for this there are approval thresholds in place (_max\_vms, max\_cpus, max\_memory, max\_retirement\_days_).
+VM Provision Requests below these thresholds are auto-approved, whereas requests exceeding these thresholds are blocked, pending approval by an admin-level user.

+### Objects
 If the _Request_ is approved, one or more _Task_ objects will be created from information contained in the _Request_ object.

 If we look at the class ancestry for the _Request_ objects...